VGP/vgp-tools/Core/Library-interface.md

 typedef void OneCodec; // forward declaration of opaque type for compression codecs extern  OneCodec *DNAcodec;
 ```
-OneCodecs are a private package for binary one file compression.
-DNAcodec is a special pre-existing compressor one should use for DNA.
-It compresses every base to 2-bits, where any non-acgt letter is effectively converted to an a.
-DNA compression is case insensitive, but decompression always delivers lower-case.
+OneCodecs are a private package for binary one file
+compression.
+DNAcodec is a special pre-existing compressor one should
+use for DNA.
+It compresses every base to 2-bits, where any non-acgt
+letter is effectively converted to an a.
+DNA compression is case
+insensitive, with decompression always delivering lower case.

 ```
 typedef struct